ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 * updatable strings that can't be printed, or
 * `char` arrays without syntactic sugar for indexed read and update.

 **Note**: the `bytes` type uses a much more compact memory representation than `char array`.
-As of writing this tutorial, there is an 8 factor between `bytes` and `char array`.
+As of writing this tutorial, there is an 8-factor between `bytes`` and `char array`.
 The former should always be preferred, except when `array` is required by polymorphic functions handling arrays.

 <!-- FIXME: link to a dedicated Byte Sequences tutorial -->